nikhilgoenkatech/remediation-ansible/README.md

     ![cloudformation output](./assets/cloudformation-outputs.png)

-1. Navigate to your Ansible Tower instance (might take a couple of minutes to show up correctly in your browser)
+1. Navigate to your Ansible Tower instance by clicking on the link (might take a couple of minutes to show up correctly in your browser - please be patient!)
+    _Why does it take so long?_ Because there a several things going on: installing the OneAgente on this host, setting the correct login information for Ansible Tower, downloading all scripts for the remedation for this lab, ...
 1. Login with the demo credentials: admin / dynatrace
 1. Verify the setup: